Algorithmic aspects of arithmetical structures: Arithmetical Structures on non-negative matrices

 \begin{Definition} An $M$-matrix $M$ is an almost non-singular $M$-matrix if all of its proper principal minors are positive. \end{Definition}

-Thus, $M$ is an almost non-singular $M$-matrix of size $n$ if and only if all of its proper sub-matrices of size $n-1$ are non-singular $M$-matrices and $\det(M)\geq 0$.
+That is, an $M$-matrix is an almost non-singular if and only if its minors are positive with the exception perhaps of its determinant which is non-negative.
+Thus, $M$ is an almost non-singular $M$-matrix of size $n$ if and only if all of its proper sub-matrices of size strictly less than $n$ are non-singular $M$-matrices and $\det(M)\geq 0$.
 The next result relates arithmetical structures on a matrix and $M$-matrices.